Norman Matloff's MPICH/MPICH2 MPI Tutorial

 make install

-If you don't like the default installation directory, add a -prefix option too.
+If you don't like the default installation directory, add --prefix to your configure command line.

-Make sure your shell search path includes the directory containing mpicc, as well as the directory in which your MPICH/MPICH2 application executable will reside.
+Make sure your shell search path includes the directory containing mpicc, as well as the directory in which your MPICH2 application executable will reside.

 mpicc -g -o binary_file_name source_file.c

-(If you wish to use C++, use mpiCC instead of mpicc.)
+(If you wish to use C++, use mpicxx instead of mpicc.)

 Running MPICH2 application programs: